 Headteacher of Newman Catholic College

-We run after-school and holiday programs designed to enrich our participants lives while at school, improve educational attainment and to make sure they are prepared and supported to leave school.
+We run after-school and holiday programmes designed to enrich our participants lives while at school, improve educational attainment and to make sure they are prepared and supported to leave school.
 Our activities focus on personal development, cultural experiences, introduction to employment/education possibilities and provide responsive tailored support to individuals.

 WHAT WE DO